As Mayor and a member of the Chatham Township Committee I remain committed to:

 I will work with my fellow Committee members to revitalize our Community Emergency Response Team (CERT) in an effort to identify community volunteers who can assist the Police and the Office of Emergency Management in their efforts should the need ever arise.

 I have previously spoken of the importance of increasing awareness of mental health issues and suicide prevention.
 In conjunction with the American Foundation for Suicide Prevention, I assisted in the coordination of Suicide Awareness training for our first responders, and hosted a separate Suicide Awareness and Prevention seminar for residents (view presentation here) to increase awareness of this important issue.
-In addition, this past September we hosted our first annual "Out of the Darkness Walk" at the Chatham High School raising nearly $70,000 for the American Foundation for Suicide Prevention.
+In addition, I have organized our annual "Out of the Darkness Walks" which have raised more than $150,000 for the American Foundation for Suicide Prevention.
 If you are ever in crisis, please call 1-800-273-TALK.

 I coordinated community-based presentations on the Zika Virus and Domestic Violence, was a proponent of establishing four way stop signs on Sandy Hill, restricting parking on Spring Street and lowering the speed limit on Lafayette in an effort to ensure the safety of our children.